Homeschool

 There are many ways for homeschooling families to learn at the Hatfield Visitor Center.
 You can explore the Visitor Center's exhibits on your own, attend one of our public programs, arrange a private class for your homeschool group and attend Homeschool Day events in the fall and spring.

-Fall 2025 Family Homeschool Events
+Spring 2026 Family Homeschool Events

-The Oregon Sea Grant Marine Education Program will be hosting several exciting, hands-on homeschool programs at Hatfield Marine Science Center in Newport, Oregon this Fall - "Marine Mammals" and "Web of Life".
+The Oregon Sea Grant Marine Education Program will be hosting several exciting, hands-on homeschool programs at Hatfield Marine Science Center in Newport, Oregon this Spring - "Human Impacts" and "Fauna Frenzy".
 Each program includes two date options and age-specific tracks.
 Family-friendly tracks will be for participants with predominantly younger children (ages 4 to 10) and mixed aged children (ages 8 to 12) and parents and children participate in classes as a family unit.
-NEW THIS FALL - students that are 12 to 18 years may participate in the students only track where adult supervision is not required.
+Students that are 12 to 18 years may participate in the students only (drop-off) track where adult supervision is not required.

 Important note: the target grade levels for each "family friendly" track are suggested; therefore, all participants do not need to fall within the target age range.
 We recommend assessing your student learning levels and choosing the track that best fits your family’s needs.
 Educators will tailor the content to meet participants’ educational needs, with parents providing additional support for children outside the target grades.
 Participants in the students only track must fall within the 12 to 18 age range.
 Please review all logistics and registration tips below prior to submitting your registration.
-We look forward to hosting you and your family this fall!
+We look forward to hosting you and your family this spring!

 Important Logistics: